milesj/interweave/docs/matchers.md

 object.
 Both approaches will require the following methods to be defined (excluding callbacks).

 - `match(string: string)` - Match the passed string using a regex pattern.
-This method must return `null` if no match is found, else it must return an object with a `match` key and the matched value.
-Furthermore, any additional keys defined in this object will be passed as props to the rendered element.
+This method must return `null` if no match is found (will abort matching), else it must return an object with the properties below.
+Any additional keys defined in this object will be passed as props to the rendered element.
+  - `index` (`number`) - The starting index in which the match was found (is provided by the native `String#match()`).
+  - `match` (`string`) - The content that was matched (is usually the 0-index in the result).
+  - `valid` (`boolean`) - Whether the match is valid or not.
+This can be used to control false positives.
-- `replaceWith(match: string, props: object)` - Returns a React element that replaces the matched content in the string.
-The match is passed as the 1st argument, and any matched props or parent props are passed as the 2nd argument.
+- `replaceWith(children: ChildrenNode, props: object)` - Returns a React element that replaces the matched content in the string.
+The parsed children are passed as the 1st argument, and any matched props or parent props are passed as the 2nd argument.
-- `createElement(match: string, props: object)` - The same as `replaceWith` but used in object matchers.
+- `createElement(children: ChildrenNode, props: object)` - The same as `replaceWith` but used in object matchers.
 - `asTag()` - The HTML tag name of the replacement element.
 - `onBeforeParse(content: string, props: object)` - Callback that fires before parsing.
 Is passed the source string and must return a string.